Dpeconclub/dpeconclub-website/pages/about.md

 meta_description: ""
 permalink: /about
 section: about
-intro_paragraph: At **The Rightward Shift**, we believe that our mission is what drives us to expand human potential, and by building a creative and diverse team, we are able to positively impact where we work.
+intro_paragraph: ""
 ---
+<p> At **The Rightward Shift**, we believe that our mission is what drives us to expand human potential, and by building a creative and diverse team, we are able to positively impact where we work. <p>

-## Meet our Leadership
+<h2> Meet our Leadership <h2>

 ![Secretary](/assets/img/uploads/img_20191217_171446_bokeh-2.jpg "Secretary")